 We need to ensure that the fund has sufficient money to be able to make the grant payments and pay the administration costs it bears.
-There is considerable risk involved given the degree of uncertainty over the level, type and timing of interventions that will arise in any year, which is very difficult to predict.
-Through the annual contribution setting process we ensure that the balance of the fund remains sufficient to make payments as they are required, ensuring that the fund remains viable and consumers are adequately protected.
-The fund balance has been on a managed, broadly downward, trajectory for several years since 2018-19.
-The 2022-23 year has seen by far the highest level of outflows over the last decade.
+There is considerable risk involved given the degree of uncertainty over the level, type and timing of interventions that will arise in any year, which is not possible to predict.
+Through the annual contribution setting process we seek to ensure that the balance of the fund remains sufficient to make payments as they are required, ensuring that the fund remains viable and consumers are adequately protected.

+The fund balance had been on a managed, broadly downward, trajectory for several years from 2018-19.
+The 2022-23 year saw by far the highest level of outflows over the last decade which resulted in increased contribution levels to the fund for 2024-25.

 The fund's cash flow cycle over each financial year is that every October it receives the annual contributions from solicitors and firms of solicitors as part of the annual practicing certificate renewal process.
 The end of October is therefore typically the peak in the fund's balance.
 The low point is usually September.
-The going concern review below considers the recent actual monthly cash balances of the fund, which have been considerably lower due to the increased activity in the year.
+The going concern review below considers the recent actual monthly cash balances of the fund.

-Principle two - we will ensure that the contributions to the fund are as manageable as possible for those we regulate

-In order to help firms and solicitors plan ahead, we will strive to avoid significant fluctuations and volatility in the contribution levels.
-This means that we must, as set out in principle one, ensure provision is sufficient to cover a level of unanticipated claims as well as anticipated future demand.
+Principle two - we will ensure that the contributions to the fund are as manageable as possible for those we regulate means that we must, as set out in principle one, ensure provision is sufficient to cover a level of unanticipated claims as well as anticipated future demand.
 We will do this by maintaining a reserve that at least covers future demand and takes account of any exceptional cases (such as high value multiple claims), while minimising year-on-year fluctuations.